 - Anemia further elevates markers of chronic inflammation, which contributes to a host of health problems.

-As you can see, it’s a vicious circle, underscoring the importance of testing and monitoring both conditions.
+As you can see, it’s a vicious circle, underscoring the importance of testing, monitoring, and treating both conditions.

-Most doctors look at hemoglobin and hematocrit (the percentage of red blood cells by volume of blood) to diagnose anemia.
-Some also measure ferritin, a protein that stores iron in the body, as it gives a better picture of iron status—including iron overload, which increases the risk of developing diabetes and other serious health problems.
+Most doctors test hemoglobin and hematocrit (the percentage of red blood cells by volume of blood) to diagnose anemia.
+It’s also a good idea to measure ferritin, a protein that stores iron in the body, as it gives a better picture of iron status—including moderately high levels and iron overload (hemochromatosis), a relatively rare but serious inherited condition.

-If you have diabetes, routine testing also includes A1C.
+Routine testing for individuals with diabetes includes hemoglobin A1C.
 This blood test, which estimates the average blood sugar level over the previous three months, is used by physicians to diagnose and monitor diabetes.

 Untreated anemia caused by iron, vitamin B12, or folate deficiency can elevate A1C results, even when blood sugars are normal.
 Conversely, taking iron or B12 supplements to treat anemia can cause the A1C level to be erroneously low.